sutrolabs/census-docs/destinations/netsuite.md

 ## 🗄️ Supported Objects

-This is is the current list of NetSuite[ objects](https://www.netsuite.com/portal/developers/resources/suitetalk-documentation.shtml) supported by our connector.
+This is is the current list of NetSuite[ objects](https://www.netsuite.com/portal/developers/resources/suitetalk-documentation.shtml) supported by our destination.
 There are many more and we add them on a case by case basis.
 If you need a different type of object, please contact us to let us know which object do you need, and we will be happy to support it.

 |           **Object Name** | **Supported?** |
 | ------------------------: | :------------: |